jeff39389327/Pigeon/README.md

 ##  TODO

-1.Connected to the Mortal deep learning algorithm model
+1.Handling image recognition for the discards and actions of other players.("I have no idea.")

-2.Handling image recognition for the discards and actions of other players.
+2.Connected to the Mortal deep learning algorithm model